ddprrt/ddprrt.github.io/src/content/_posts/2020-06-29-typescript-union-to-intersection.md

 ## The solution

-I'll start by presenting you with the solution.
+I'll start by presenting the solution.
 If you don't want to know how this works underneath, just see this as a TL/DR.

 ```typescript
 type UnionToIntersection<T> =